groupdocs-viewer/GroupDocs.Viewer-Docs/python-net/rendering-basics/render-word-documents.md

 ## Render comments

-Use the [ViewOptions.setRenderComments](#) method for a target view to display comments in the output file when you convert your document to HTML, PDF, PNG, or JPEG format.
+Use the [ViewOptions.render_comments](https://reference.groupdocs.com/viewer/python-net/groupdocs.viewer.options/viewoptions/#properties) method for a target view to display comments in the output file when you convert your document to HTML, PDF, PNG, or JPEG format.

 The code example below renders a Word document with comments to PDF.